 As in the numbered pseudonode case, Unnumbered RIP uses RIP and SAP on the WAN, not NLSP.
 As far as the traffic on the WAN is concerned, Unnumbered RIP operation really has no connection with NLSP.
-If-like node "E" in the figure-either or both ends of the (virtual) circuit are NLSP routers, that router constructs an unnumbered pseudonode (P) representing the WAN to the NLSP routing area (not shown in the diagram) to which it is attached.
+If-like node E in the figure-either or both ends of the (virtual) circuit are NLSP routers, that router constructs an unnumbered pseudonode (P) representing the WAN to the NLSP routing area (not shown in the diagram) to which it is attached.
+The same is true with On-Demand Static Routing, except that the network numbers and services reported in the pseudonode are configured statically, rather than learned by receiving periodic RIP and SAP packets on the link.
+To other routers in the NLSP routing area, an On-Demand Static Routing link is indistinguishable from an Unnumbered RIP link.